|Site ID: 2442||Site Name: Kittridge Distribution Center||CERCLIS No:|

 |Other Site Names:||

-(6/08/04 RGS/VCP) Between 1942 and 1985, an acetylene plant operated on-site.
-Waste products (slaked lime) was stored in on-site ponds.
-Two drain fields/septic systems were present between about 1942 and 1971.
-A drywell is reported to have existed on-site.
+Between 1942 and 1985 an acetylene plant operated on-site.
+Waste products (slaked lime) were stored in on-site ponds.
+Two drain fields/septic systems were present on-site between about 1942 and 1971.
+A drywell is also reported to have existed on-site.

 |Status of Investigative or Remedial Action:||

-(6/08/04 RGS/LWS) DEQ has determined that the site is not likely a current source of contamination to the river and that the site is a low priority for further action.
-EPA agreed that “this site does not appear to be a current source of contamination to the river” in a letter dated May 18, 2004.
+(06/08/2004 RGS/VCP) DEQ determined that the site is not likely a current source of contamination to the Willamette River and that the site is a low priority for further action.
+EPA agreed that "this site does not appear to be a current source of contamination to the river" in a letter dated May 18, 2004.
+DEQ recommends that additional sampling be performed to address data gaps and to further characterize hazardous substance releases in the lime pond, the acetylene plant area, and the TPH contaminated areas.
+This additional focused sampling is needed to determine the nature and extent of contamination and whether the site poses unacceptable risks to human health and/or the environment.

-(3/20/07 CWH/ICP) DEQ has reviewed several reports summarizing site conditions and a Feasibility Study that describes remedial alternatives for the site (see Data Sources field).
-Based on our review of these records DEQ NWR selected a remedy, codified in the Record of Decision (1/25/07), that stipulates the following -
+(03/20/2007 CWH/ICP) DEQ reviewed several reports summarizing site conditions and a Feasibility Study that described remedial alternatives for the site.
+Based on review of these records DEQ selected a remedy, codified in the Record of Decision, that stipulates the following -

 • Maintain the existing cap of the site, which consists of warehouse buildings and asphalted parking area;